henrikmelin/h3ppy/README.md

 dat = np.loadtxt(data_file, skiprows=4, dtype = types)

 # Need to convert the instrument FOV to units of sterradian
-# The pixel width is 3.1 arcsec with a slit widht of 3.1 arcsec
+# The pixel width is 3.1 arcsec with a slit width of 3.1 arcsec
 # Note - there are 4.2545e10 arceconds in a sterradian
 spectrum = dat['i'] * 4.2545e10 / (3.1 * 3.1)
 wave = dat['w']